carstenwindler/green-it/README.md

 - [Climate Trace](https://climatetrace.org) - Independent Greenhouse Gas Emissions Tracking.
 Using AI to gather emission data from thousands of sources.
 - [eco index](https://www.ecoindex.fr/) - Website Carbon Footprint Calculator (French only)
 - [Datavizta](https://dataviz.boavizta.org/) - Visualisation tool for the Boavizta environmental impact database
+- [CO2.js](https://www.thegreenwebfoundation.org/co2-js/) - CO2.js is an open-source JavaScript library that enables developers to estimate the emissions related to use of their apps, websites, and software.

 ## Courses
 - [Green Software for Practitioners](https://learn.greensoftware.foundation/) - Learn the basic concepts a software practitioner needs to know to build, maintain and run greener applications.
 A course by the Green Software Foundation.